iterative/dvc.org/static/docs/commands-reference/import.md

 To actually [track the data](https://dvc.org/doc/get-started/add-files), `git add` (and `git commit`) the import stage (DVC-file).

-To force an update on the import stage, use `dvc update` with the DVC-file created by `dvc impor-url`.
+Note that by default, import stages are locked in their DVC-files (via fields `lock: true` and `rev_lock`).
+Use `dvc update` manually on them to force updating the downloaded data artifact from the external data source.

 ## Options